Elijah Krahn: Club career

 Krahn made his professional debut for Hamburger SV on the 6 February 2022, replacing David Kinsombi during a 5–0 away 2.
-Bundesliga win against SV Darmstadt, delivering an assist to Robert Glatzel in the last goal of the game.
+Bundesliga win against Darmstadt 98, delivering an assist to Robert Glatzel in the last goal of the game.

+On 24 June 2024, Krahn signed with 1.
+FC Saarbrücken in 3.
+Liga.

 International career

 Born in Germany, Krahn is of Ghanaian descent.
 He is a youth international for Germany, having played up to the Germany U17s.